 Based on your comment, it sounds like a government has recently secured $8.1 billion in financing, and you’re referring to this amount as “paltry.”
 This could be because you were expecting a higher amount or the funds needed to address certain issues significantly exceed this sum.

-Characterizing this as a “paltry” sum largely depends on the specific context – what government you’re referring to, what the funds are intended for, and the scale of the economic challenge or project.
+The characterization of this as a “paltry” sum largely depends on the specific context, including the government we are referring to, the intended purpose of the funds, and the scale of the economic challenge or project.

 For instance, for a small country, $8.1 billion could be a significant amount of funding.
 It might be a relatively small amount for a large country or a major initiative.